quantum-ods/qmlcourse/qmlcourseRU/book/index.md

 **Why this course?**
 ^^^
-Our course is different from other courses on quantum computing:
+Our course is different from other courses on quantum computing because it:

 - it is adaptive and contains lectures of different levels of complexity and depth;
 - it is practical, and all explanations are backed up by code;